 - Don’t flush wipes and hygiene products down the toilet.
-Hygiene products are not plumbing safe, and even the wipes that are supposedly flush-friendly are not.
+Hygiene products are not plumbing safe, and even the wipes that are supposedly flush-friendly are not, says our friends at Tureks Plumbing, a Fox Valley plumbing company.
 Toss them in the trash.

 - Watch out for leaks.
 Not only do leaks waste water, they can also cause mold and dry rot.
 Check your pipes occasionally for any sign of water leaks, and call a plumber ASAP if you see one.

 - Reduce your water pressure.
 For about 8 to 10 dollars, you can buy a water pressure test gauge that twists onto your garden hose.
 If your water pressure is over roughly 80 PSI, then your plumbing is being strained, and there’s a high risk of leaking and failure.
 If the pressure is too high, hire a plumber to install a pressure reducer (this is not the same thing as the water flow reducers often used in sinks and showers).

 We know it’s annoying to call a plumber.
 But sometimes, it’s the right thing to do to protect your home and ensure your family’s comfort and convenience.
 If you’ve got a stubborn plumbing problem, Gilmore Heating Air & Plumbing can help.
 For assistance, call us at 888-868-2316, or use our online appointment scheduler, and we’ll send out a plumbing pro to assist you as soon as possible.

 Don’t worry over that clogged sink or toilet: call Gilmore and let the professionals take care of it!